iaretechnician/barebones-masterserver-wiki/Getting-Started.md

 1. Create a new folder in your project asset's root, and name it **MyGame**
 1. Create two more folders within MyGame, called **Scripts** and **Scenes**

+:warning: If there's already a folder named **MyGame**, you can delete it.
+It contains the outcome of this tutorial.

 ![](http://i.imgur.com/I6iep44.png)

 # Setting Up Main Screen